LeeMartin77/itwasnotamanual.com/README.md

 - User moderation as a Feature
   - *** At this point we'll need cookies ***
   - Just a unique user/machine ID - we won't bother giving them identities
-  - Users can vote (swipe left or right) on entries
+  - Users can vote (swipe left or right in future?) on entries
   - This should be done using token voting to try and avoid abuse
     - User requests to vote
     - User gets a response with a token, and a ~~random~~ algorithmic link/isbn/quote they haven't voted on